Homeschool Advice Part 7 | Read Aloud and Read a Lot

 But I have to tell you, the discipline part hurt.
 Maybe even more than the original wound.

-Then once I had reconciled reality with my faulty perception, it was time to slay the monster.
+Then once I had reconciled reality with my faulty perception, it was time to slay the seething monster.
 But it wouldn’t die.

 Each time I believed it dead and moved on, the vile thing would pop its ugly head back up in a new location.
 Despite my best efforts at extraction, a root of bitterness coiled around my heart and continued to send new shoots piercing through my words at most inconvenient times.